Line 6 (Shenzhen Metro): History

 In 2011, an additional station, Cuihu (formerly called Lilin), was added between the Guangming Center station and Guangming North station.
 This was done in anticipation for interchange with Dongguan Rail Transit Line 1 which will now take over the branch line to Dongguan.
 In order to promote better transport integration and economic development between Dongguan and Shenzhen with the relevant departments of the two cities working together in rail transit planning.
 During the construction of Line 4 in 2007 to 2011, Shangtang Station reserved space for extra platforms and tracks for cross-platform interchange with Line 6.
 The station was to be rearranged to accommodate Line 6 when it was being constructed.
 In addition, Line 4's Longhua depot had supports built with decks designed for Line 6 to run over it.
 In 2012, Line 6 north of Shenzhen North Station was realigned one block east, dropping the plan to use all these provisions.

 On April 10, 2012, Longhua District government held a symposium rail transit construction and the Shenzhen Urban Planning and Land Resources Committee issued the "Shenzhen rail transit planning (revision)".
 This revised Phase III plan showed that Line 6 will extend further south into central Shenzhen with six new stations, and an additional length of 11.5 kilometers.
 The Shenzhen Metro Phase III approved by the National Development and Reform Commission does not include the south extension of Line 6.
 However, in order to reduce the need for passengers heading to the city center to transfer into the already overcrowded Line 4, approval for the southern extension of Line 6 parallel to Line 4 was fast tracked.
 This extension will improve connectivity, by providing a direct line between Guangming and the city center, and provide relief for the congested Line 4 heading to and from Shenzhen North Station.

+A spur to Guangmingcheng railway station was considered during the planning stage.
+This spur would have split off from line 6 at a junction just south of Changzhen station and then extend 3km along Guangqiao road to Guangmingcheng railway station possibly with an intermediate station at Guangbu road.
+The spur was dropped during the planning stage and it was decided that Guangmingcheng railway station would be served instead by lines 13 and 6b but it was nevertheless decided to future proof line 6 to potentially allow the spur to be added at a later date.
+This future proofing included space reserved at Guangmingcheng station and the partial construction on line 6 of the junction just south of Changzhen station.

+The unused spur line junction just south of Changzhen station.